Victor-Palacios/DATASCIENCE_ANKI/CONTRIBUTING.md

 Anki is a free, intelligent, flashcard system that maximizes learning and minimizes repetition.

-Make sure you watch how to [make optimal flashcards](https://www.youtube.com/watch?v=AbvaITy3oeQ) as well because if you make bad Anki cards, this will demotivate you and probably make you feel like you’re wasting your time.
+Once you understand the basics of how Anki works, you can watch how to [make optimal flashcards](https://www.youtube.com/watch?v=AbvaITy3oeQ) because if you make bad Anki cards, that would demotivate and make you feel like you’re wasting your time.
 As well, **making optimal Anki flashcards is a requirement if you wish to contribute flashcards to this repository**.

-While Anki does have data science decks already uploaded, most are not optimized for learning and frequently violate the [minimum information principle](https://supermemo.guru/wiki/Minimum_information_principle).
+While Anki does have data science decks already uploaded, most are not optimized for learning and frequently violate the [minimum information principle](https://www.supermemo.com/en/archives1990-2015/articles/20rules#minimum%20informationprinciple).

 ## How to Contribute

 Ways to contribute:
- - Create Anki cloze deletion flashcards and upload them to this repository
+ - Create Anki cloze deletion or occlusion flashcards and upload them to this repository
  - Make this repository more beautiful by reading:
    - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and adding tables, images, etc
    - [36 Amazing Python Open Source Projects (v.2019)](https://medium.mybridge.co/36-amazing-python-open-source-projects-v-2019-2fe058d79450) to get a sense of what beautiful projects look like